int

 • Texas Hold'em is the official game of the world competitions.

 • In 1968, Tom Moore, the owner of Holiday Casino in Reno, Nevada, held the first big poker competition, the Texas Gamblers Reunion.
-Two years later, in 1970, the first World Series Of Poker (WSOP) was carried out.
+Two years later, in 1970, the first World Series of Poker (WSOP) was held.
 Now, the WSOP is held every year on this date.

 Please read other articles about poker on Casinoz.